umxr286/UmarXploit-Toolkit/README.md

 ## 🚀 About Me

-I'm currently completing my Bachelor's in Cybersecurity, and I'm deeply committed to mastering the art of digital defense.
+I Have completed my bachelors in cyber security and have graduated with a 2:1 this summer 2025, and I'm deeply committed to mastering the art of digital defense.
 I believe in truthfully acknowledging where I am — because growth starts with honesty.

 ---